North–South differences in the Korean language: Other differences in vocabulary

 Words like 강냉이 kangnaeng-i and 우 u are also sometimes heard in various dialects in South Korea.

-There are also some words that exist only in the North.
+There are also words that exist only in the North.
 The verb 마스다 masŭda (to break) and its passive form 마사지다 masajida (to be broken) have no exactly corresponding words in the South.

 Issues

+Kim Il Sung claimed in his speech from 1966 that the Korean language spoken in Seoul used too many foreign words and has become a mixed language.
+He stated that loanwords from Chinese, English, and Japanese have taken over more than half of the total vocabulary of Korean language.
+He used this statement as a motive to create a new standard language in North Korea which he called "cultured language".
+Though Kim's plan was to "purify" the Korean language in the North, this standard variety still includes many loanwords from foreign languages, in particular Russian.

+In 1972, South Koreans came in direct contact with North Koreans during the South-North talks and realized their languages had diverged more than they previously expected.
+Some terms were completely unintelligible, and some expressions turned out to have totally different semantic connotations.
+Though Koreans presumed that these dissimilarities were due to dialectal variations, dialectal differences in Korea have never had trouble understanding each other.
+These differences were mostly the result of North Korea's linguistic reforms.

-In February 1987, a KBS news report revealed that the spoken languages between North Korean and South Korean people were already divorced under Kim Il Sung's policies, with some daily used words by North Koreans sounding strange for South, and some aggressive terms were frequently used by North Koreans.
+In February 1987, a KBS news report showed that the spoken languages between the North Korean and South Korean people were already "divorced" under Kim Il Sung's policies, with some daily used words by North Koreans sounding strange to South Koreans, and some aggressive terms were frequently used by North Koreans.

 During the 2018 Winter Olympics, the two Korean countries decided to play jointly for the Korea women's national ice hockey team.
 This led to issues with the South Korean athletes communicating with the North Korean athletes since the former uses English-influenced words in their postwar vocabulary, especially for hockey, while the latter uses only Korean-inspired words for their postwar vocabulary.

 The language differences also pose challenges for researchers and for the tens of thousands of people who have defected from one side to the other since the Korean War.
 The defectors face difficulty and notably discrimination because they lack vocabulary, use differing accents, or have not culturally assimilated yet so may not understand jokes or references to pop culture.
 South Koreans see the North Korean accent as strange and old-fashioned, making it a constant target of mockery and further exacerbating problems with North Korean integration.

 The differences among northern and southern dialects have become so significant that many North Korean defectors reportedly have had great difficulty communicating with South Koreans after having initially settled into South Korea.
 In response to the diverging vocabularies, an app called Univoca was designed to help North Korean defectors learn South Korean terms by translating them into North Korean ones.